gkubisa/elm-app-boilerplate/README.md

 1. Run `npm version [major|minor|patch]` on the `master` branch.
 2. Add release notes in GitHub.

-On success:

-- a new docker image is pushed to [elm-app-boilerplate on Docker Hub](https://hub.docker.com/r/gkubisa/elm-app-boilerplate/)
-- the demo app is deployed to [elm-app-boilerplate GitHub Pages](http://gkubisa.github.io/elm-app-boilerplate/)
+On success, the demo app is deployed to [elm-app-boilerplate GitHub Pages](http://gkubisa.github.io/elm-app-boilerplate/).

-### Custom Deployments

-Consider using `npm run release` as a base - it builds the app, creates a docker image, and then tags and pushes it to Docker Hub.

-Alternatively use the output of the `npm run build` command which stores all the optimized application files in `./dist`.

 ## Updating Version